 INTRODUCTION

 One of the central goals of evolutionary biology is to understand the evolution of traits among species.
 With the advent of statistically robust methods of phylogenetic tree inference, we can now fit probabilistic models to the evolution of both binary traits (Lewis 2001; Felsenstein 2012) and continuous traits (Felsenstein 1985; Butler & King 2004; O'Meara et al. 2006; Landis, Schraiber & Liang 2012).
 A variety of methods that test for correlations between multiple continuous traits have been developed (reviewed in Felsenstein 2004).
-Robust methods are also available to study the way a binary character impacts the evolution of a continuous trait (O'Meara et al. 2006).
+Robust methods are also available to study how a binary character impacts the evolution of a continuous trait (O'Meara et al. 2006).
 However, available methods to identify and analyze a co-evolutionary relationship where a continuous trait impacts the evolution of a binary trait are less well developed (but see Hadfield 2010; Felsenstein 2012; Revell 2014).

-Hypotheses that suggest that extreme values of a continuous trait are associated with transitions in a binary trait are common in evolutionary biology (Ross et al. 2012; Blackmon & Demuth 2015; Blackmon, Hardy & Ross 2015).
-In a recent study of sex chromosome evolution, for example, we were interested in testing whether loss of the Y chromosome (a binary trait) occurred in taxa with a significantly higher total number of chromosomes (a continuous trait) than would be expected if the two were unrelated (Blackmon & Demuth 2015).
+Common hypotheses suggest that extreme values of a continuous trait are associated with transitions in a binary trait(Ross et al. 2012; Blackmon & Demuth 2015; Blackmon, Hardy & Ross 2015).
+In a recent study of sex chromosome evolution, for example, we were tested whether loss of the Y chromosome (a binary trait) occurred in taxa with a significantly higher total number of chromosomes (a continuous trait) than would be expected if the two were unrelated (Blackmon & Demuth 2015).
 Investigators could employ several existing approaches in such a situation.
 First, by discretizing chromosome number into a low and high category, we could apply Pagel’s test for the correlation of two binary characters (Pagel 1994).
 This approach is problematic, however, as defining threshold values for high and low classes involves arbitrary decisions that may not be biologically realistic.
 Furthermore, if several threshold values are tested, p-values must be corrected for multiple comparisons.
 Additionally, by discretizing a continuous variable, we effectively reduce the amount of information being applied to the problem and decrease our power to detect a significant relationship (Uusitalo 2007).
 Another approach would be to assume that our binary state (presence or absence of a Y chromosome) could be modeled as if it was produced by an underlying continuous trait that is unobserved.
-If this assumption is justified, we could employ the threshold model (Wright 1934; Felsenstein 2012), which would allow us to estimate the correlation between chromosome number and the presence or absence of the Y chromosome.
+If this assumption is justified, we could employ the threshold model (Wright 1934; Felsenstein 2012), which would allow estimation of the correlation between chromosome number and the presence or absence of the Y chromosome.
 A third potential approach would be to use a phylogenetic mixed model that treats chromosome number as a predictor variable and presence or absence of the Y chromosome as a response variable (Hadfield 2010).
-However, each of these approaches suffers from the same fundamental problem: correlation does not provide information about the direction of causality.
+However, each of these approaches suffer from the same fundamental problem: correlation does not informthe direction of causality.
 For example, does high chromosome number lead to Y chromosome loss, or does Y chromosome loss lead to high chromosome number (Blackmon & Demuth 2015)?
 Furthermore, many of these current approaches suffer from excessively high false-positive rates (Maddison & FitzJohn 2014).